Postpartum Facility vs. Home Care — Which Is Better?

 Handling Special Situations

-- Home: sufficient staff can be arranged
+- Twins: sufficient staff can be arranged

-- Facility: extra cost, limited care options
+- Twins: extra cost, limited care options

-- Facility: limited menu flexibility
+- Allergies / Special Diet: limited menu flexibility

-- Facility: facility rules apply
+- Cultural Preferences: facility rules apply

 Flexibility

-What’s Possible at Home
+🏠 What's Possible at Home

 - "I'd like to sleep in today" → Of course